Manolin-git/Manoline-git.github.io/_posts/2024-02-20-New-paper-out-in-the-Physics-Review-A!.md

 ---
 layout: post
-title: "New paper out in the Physics Review A!"
+title: "New paper out in the Physics Review A"
 date: 2024-02-20 00:55:31 +0530
 categories: publication update
 ---